Saltyq/ScriptHookRDR2DotNet/README.md

 ## License

 All the source code except for the Vector, Matrix and Quaternion classes, which are licensed separately, is licensed under the conditions of the [zlib license](LICENSE.txt).

+# Credits
+Crosire (ScriptHookVDotNet)
+Jedijosh920 - lots of help, natives for methods